 To get ahead in your career, there is nothing more important than good support and guidance.
 Not only your colleagues are of fundamental importance, but certainly your manager whose encouragement and trust can give your career a real boost.

 Too often incapable managers have the bad habit of being too controlling.
 There is nothing more demoralizing for employees than a boss who checks everything you do to all the minute details as if he doesn’t trust any of his employees.
-This kind of micromanagement can and will have severe consequences and on several occasions companies have seen good or very good employees leave.
+This kind of micromanagement can and will have severe consequences and on several occasions, companies have seen good or very good employees leave.

 Learn all about micromanagement and what you can do about it in how to manage a micromanager.

 Sick and tired of all this corporate stuff?
-Check out my life changing opportunity at the end of this article!
+Check out my life-changing opportunity at the end of this article!

 What exactly is micromanagement?

-When a boss is micromanaging, he tries to exert total control over the activities of his employees, also the ones not directly related to your work.
+When a boss is micromanaging, he tries to exert total control over the activities of his employees, also the ones not directly related to his work.
 This can even go as far as counting the number of times that you go to the toilet or the number of times you take time off.
 They will scrupulously monitor whether you are not taking too long at the coffee machine and more of this nonsense.
 I think you get the gist of what is happening here.
-Unfortunately, generally micromanagement is not seen as a symptom of a poor organization, but as a symptom of a bad manager only.
+Unfortunately, generally, micromanagement is not seen as a symptom of a poor organization, but as a symptom of a bad manager only.

 The main reason that managers resort to micromanagement is uncertainty.
 This is about two uncertainties that can fortify each other.
 The first is the uncertainty of the manager of his own skills as a manager.
 The second is the uncertainty of the manager about the qualities of his employees.